divyahinge17/BirdSightings/README.md

     - Hover over the markings on map to see `Year of Sightings`.

 - Comments
-    - If you comment for a bird you can view the comment in both Search by Location and Search by Birds.
+    - If you comment for a bird you can view the comment in both Search by Location and Search by Birds flows.

 ## Bells and Whistles

-## How to Use This Repository

-This repository contains the datasets, code, and analysis pertaining to our project.
-Here's how you can navigate through and make the most of our work:

-- `notebooks/`-
-    - Run `Data_Insertion_Script_v2.ipynb` for inserting data into flock database
-    - Run `ImageSelection.ipynb` for fetching one image per bird
-- `scripts/`: TBD
-    - Run `loc_geo_correction.js` for geo locations update
-    - Run `image_insertion.sh` to insert bird images into dataset.
-- `bird_sightings_app/flocknroll`:
+- We have built an interactive user interface. especially for the for the geospatial functionality. (ex: plot state geopolygons and make them interactive)
+- We have crunched huge volume of data (~8 million records)
+- Despite having little knowledge on tech stack (Next.js, Express) when we started, We took up the challege and we are satisfied with what we have done.
+- We have employed software development standards for collaboration and version control (ex: pull requests, dev and prod environments, pair programming, code reviews etc.)
+- We explored pracical usecases related to mongoDB like client side data validation, access management.
+- Hosting both express and next.js on same port.
+- We feel we did a good job with the README.

+## Setup

+### Database Setup:
+- To create the DB using Database Dump you will need to navigate to `datadump` directory.
+- Then you will use command `mongorestore --db flock --restoreDbUsersAndRoles --gzip flock`
+- This command will add all the required collections to `flock` DB and MongoDB Users with roles assigned to them.
+- You will need to enable the the authorization in `mongod.cnf` and restart the MongoDB Service to add authentication to MongoDB.
+- Once the above step is completed you can login to MongoDB using `mongosh --host localhost -u mongoapp -p huMONGOu5 --authenticationDatabase flock` Command.

+### Application Setup:
+- To start `Flock & Roll` application navigate to `flocknroll` directory.
+- Use `npm install` to install all the required dependencies.
-    - Add .env.local File in your bird_sightings_app/flocknroll directory and mention `NEXT_PUBLIC_ENDPOINT_URL=http://localhost:3000` to run App Locally.
+- Create `.env.local` File in `flocknroll` directory
+    - Add following Environment Variable for your local development:
+        - `NEXT_PUBLIC_ENDPOINT_URL=http://localhost:3000`
+- Now use `node server.js` to start the application.
+- Once all of the above steps are completed you will be able to access application on `http://localhost:3000`

 ## MongoDB Schema